 So what is so distinct about this age group?
 Understanding Tumultuous Adolescence and Young Adults is NOT easy.
-Therefore, during teenage years, there will be a noticeable change in the behaviour of young people.
+Therefore, during the teenage years, there will be a noticeable change in the behavior of young people.
 Adolescence is the period in life marking the transition from being a child to being an adult, and it overlaps with teenage.
-In other words, it is a phase where one gradually moves from being a dependant to becoming an independent person.
+In other words, it is a phase where one gradually moves from being dependant to becoming an independent person.
 This is the time when one’s personality starts to evolve.
-There is physical, social and intellectual development.
+There is physical, social, and intellectual development.
 This period is one of the busiest times of life; there is so much happening.

 Imaging studies and brain development